reuk/wayverb/docs_source/waveguide.md

 issues, though important, would have precluded the completion of a usable simulation program.
 Of course, future research may reveal solutions to the problems identified over the course of this project.
-Improvements to Wayverb may then be made, based on these solutions.
+Improvements to Wayverb could then be made, based on these solutions.